Rajeshgottimukkula/Learnings/DSA.md

    - Consider using a mnemonic like "**TASK**" to remember key points: **Task, Algorithm, Steps, Knowledge** - highlighting the importance of algorithms in performing tasks efficiently.

+🌐 **Algorithm Essentials**:
+- Algorithms are sets of steps guiding computer tasks.
+- Crucial for efficiency in software applications.
+- Real-world examples: Commuting, coffee purchase.
+- Big companies use algorithms for tasks like video compression and map navigation.
+- Understanding algorithms is key for creating fast and memory-efficient programs.
+- Importance of designing, analyzing, and optimizing algorithms for effective programming.

+#Tech #Algorithms #ComputerScience